-How big was the temple compound and Fort Antonia altogether?
+1. How big was the temple compound and Fort Antonia altogether?

-Josephus says it was "six furlongs, including fort Antonia"
+Josephus says it was "six furlongs around, including fort Antonia"

 It is interesting to trace the changes in the area from the time that Nehemiah rebuilt the city wall all the way up to when Josephus describes Fort Antonia as it was before the destruction of 70 AD.
 If we begin with the north wall described by Nehemiah with the Tower Meah and Tower Hananeel as the towers protecting the Temple from a northern attack.

 Hasmoneans during the late 2nd century BCE and renamed the Baris.
 It

 rectangular and possessed several high towers, one of which was known

 "Straton's Tower".
 The Baris was connected to the

 Mount by an underground passageway.
 The Baris was besieged by